IcodeAlpha/IcodeAlpha/README.md

 - 💞️ **Collaboration Mode:** Excited to join **real-world projects** that blend creativity with engineering excellence.
 - 📫 **Reach Me At:** *alphamunene5@gmail.com*
 - 😄 **Pronouns:** Mr
-- ⚡ **Fun Fact:** I code day and night… my coffee works longer shifts than I do.
+- ⚡ **Fun Fact:** I treat bugs like plot twists — unexpected, but they make the story better.

 ---